What has changed since GDPR was implemented in May, this time last year?

 In the first six months of the GDPR, Reuters reported that the UK experienced the highest significant decline in the number of cookies used in web applications and eCommerce apps.
 The suggested reason for the decline was the redesign of websites to ensure compliance with the GDPR.

 - Web applications no longer readily subject a website user to data collection, storage, and processing from third-party companies.

 - The removal of old designs and code to conform to new, improved standards.

-- Some web applications completely got rid of third party data mining software so that they could avoid legal issues associated with the GDPR.
+- Some web applications completely got rid of third party data mining software; this was so that they could avoid legal issues associated with the GDPR.

 How has the GDPR affected marketing?

 You might remember receiving lots of emails around this time last year from companies asking you stay subscribed to their databases so they could still send you marketing messages, but have you stopped receiving them?

 - Mail Chimp enforcing double-opt in for email marketing

 - Sign up for marketing/newsletter boxes.
 These must not be auto-ticked on websites

 Overall, it’s fair to say that the first year of the GDPR has been a success, but moving forward, the EU needs to correct some of its problems, including imposing fines on companies who have breached the policy.
 For more information on how you can make your website and marketing GDPR compliant, contact us today.